Derby Corporation Tramways

 One-piece DCT collar badge — nickel.
 Author's Collection.

-Derby Corporation Tramways conductor with Tramcar No 58 on the 17th March 1934 — possibly at Derby Midland Station.
+Derby Corporation Tramways conductor with Tramcar No 58 on the 17th March 1934 — possibly outside Derby Midland Station.
 Author's Collection.

 Senior staff